 Adopting technology in the quest for digital transformation

-Register for our webinar to discover how MasterControl Manufacturing Excellence™ augments and enhances worker performance as part of digital transformation.
+Watch our on-demand webinar to discover how MasterControl Manufacturing Excellence™ augments and enhances worker performance as part of digital transformation.

 Digital transformation efforts often focus too much on systems and machines and not enough on people – leaving the door open for human error and data integrity issues that spread through the production process.
 To drive real digital transformation in manufacturing, technologies must optimise people and processes to increase efficiencies and reduce opportunities for human error.
 This frees up workers’ time for more meaningful, value-adding activities.
 Digital technology should support and enhance people, not replace them.

 In this on-demand webinar, MasterControl SVP of Strategic Growth Brian Curran and Senior Product Manager Katie Farley will discuss how MasterControl Manufacturing Excellence™ augments and enhances worker performance to deliver shop floor speed, flexibility and visibility – so manufacturers can accelerate time to market with full confidence in quality and compliance.